MichaelAHood/readmissions-risk-scorer/README.md

         ELSE 5.0
         END as ethn,
     CASE
-      WHEN ADMISSION_TYPE='newborn' THEN 0.0
-      WHEN LANG='english' THEN 1.0
+      WHEN LANG='english' THEN 0.0
-      WHEN LANG='other' THEN 2.0
+      WHEN LANG='other' THEN 1.0
-      ELSE 3.0
+      ELSE 2.0
       END as lang,
     CASE
-      WHEN STATUS LIKE 'NEWBORN' THEN 0.0
-      WHEN STATUS LIKE '' OR STATUS LIKE 'LIFE PARTNER' THEN 1.0 WHEN STATUS LIKE 'UNKNOWN%' THEN 2.0
-      WHEN STATUS LIKE 'MARRIED' THEN 3.0
+      WHEN STATUS LIKE 'MARRIED' THEN 0.0
-      WHEN STATUS LIKE 'DIVORCED' THEN 4.0
+      WHEN STATUS LIKE 'DIVORCED' THEN 1.0
-      WHEN STATUS LIKE 'SINGLE' THEN 5.0
+      WHEN STATUS LIKE 'SINGLE' THEN 2.0
-      WHEN STATUS LIKE 'WIDOWED' THEN 6.0
+      WHEN STATUS LIKE 'WIDOWED' THEN 3.0
-      WHEN STATUS LIKE 'SEPARATED' THEN 7.0
+      WHEN STATUS LIKE 'SEPARATED' THEN 4.0
-      ELSE 8.0
+      ELSE 5.0
       END as status,
     DAYS_TO_READMISSION as days_to_readmission,
     label